punassuming/ranger.el/README.md

 (setq ranger-width-preview 0.55)
 ```

-You probably don't want to open certain files like videos when using Peep Dired.
+You probably don't want to open certain files like videos when previewing.
 To ignore certain files when moving over them you can customize the following to your liking:

 ```el
 (setq ranger-ignored-extensions '("mkv" "iso" "mp4"))